cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 ### Positive
 - Easier to launch an Opt In consumer chain because no governance is required.

+### Negative
+- Extensive migration, overhaul of existing code base that could lead to bugs and more work while auditing this.

 ## References
 [CHIPs Discussion phase: Permissionless ICS](https://forum.cosmos.network/t/chips-discussion-phase-permissionless-ics/13955)